mattjohnsonpint/DotNetOpenAuth.GoogleOAuth2/README.md

 ## Disclaimer

-I don't work for Google, Microsoft, or DNOA.
 This is released under the [MIT](LICENCE.txt) licence.
 Do what you want with it.